 Many variants of the TAS2R38 gene have been identified worldwide, but two predominant common forms exist with vastly different effects on bitter perception: “PAV” and “AVI.”
 An individual with two copies of the “nontaster” (AVI) variant will be less likely to perceive bitter tastes from bitter compounds, while an individual with two copies of “taster” (PAV) will find bitter compounds extremely bitter.
 Someone with one copy of each variant will perceive bitterness somewhere in the middle of the spectrum.

-In the recent study, researchers found that people with two copies of the PAV gene were two and a half times more likely to “rank in the bottom half of participants on the number of vegetables eaten,” presumably because these individuals find bitter compounds in many vegetables unpalatable and unpleasant.
+In a recent study, researchers found that people with two copies of the PAV gene were two and a half times more likely to “rank in the bottom half of participants on the number of vegetables eaten,” presumably because these individuals find bitter compounds in many vegetables unpalatable and unpleasant.

 Are Bitter Foods Good for You?